DeeJayCar/DS201-Covid_Happy-Project/README.md

 # **Covid-19 and Global Happiness: A Brief Investigation**
-**By: Eric Ragan, Daniel Carzis, Paul Zdankiewicz, Remy Oktay, Daniel Weston**
+**By: David Carzis, Remy Oktay, Eric Ragan, Daniel Weston, and Paul Zdankiewicz**

 ## **Problem Understanding: Was it worth it?**